anziem/toast-archive/README.md

 # toast-archive
-Python script to create an archive of website The-Toast.net.
+Python web-scraper to create an archive of website The-Toast.net.
 Outputs a tsv file.